BA in Archaeology

 The AR major’s portfolio will contain the following other materials provided by faculty/staff:

-- A written evaluation of the student’s performance in CAS AR 450 by the instructor of record
+- A written evaluation of the student’s performance in AR 450 by the instructor of record

-- A written exit interview provided to the student by departmental staff prior to graduation (the student’s identity is anonymous in these interviews and all are uploaded by departmental staff to a single folder)
+- A written exit interview provided to the student by archaeology staff prior to graduation (the student’s identity is anonymous in these interviews and all are uploaded by staff to a single folder)

-A record of the portfolio will be kept in digital form mounted as a folder on the centralized server maintained by the Archaeology Program.
+A record of the portfolio will be kept in digital form mounted as a folder on the centralized server maintained by Archaeology.